 Or when she was opening an old folks’ home and was presented with a specially cooked chicken dish.
 “That looks like sick,” she said.

-Ma’am Darling almost gets repetitive with examples of bad behaviour, but Brown throws in some counter-factual flourishes too, such as Queen Margaret delivering a DGAF Christmas speech.
+Ma’am Darling gets repetitive with examples of bad behaviour, but Brown throws in some counter-factual flourishes too, such as Queen Margaret delivering a DGAF Christmas speech.

 There’s been speculation that Princess Margaret’s life was ruined by the Townsend saga – when she supposedly couldn’t marry her beloved Group Captain without losing her royal status and income.
 Brown doesn’t seem to buy the fairy tale, and is skeptical of the 16 years older Group Captain.